microsoft/accessibility-insights-web/packages/README.md

 # accessibility-insights-web packages

-As of writing, this repository is an ad-hoc monorepo; `/src` contains code for multiple projects, and does not separate them as cleanly as we would like.
+As of Oct 2020, this repository is an ad-hoc monorepo; `/src` contains code for multiple projects, and does not separate them as cleanly as we would like.

 We plan to gradually convert the repository into a Lerna/Yarn Workspaces based monorepo, similar to